sunnweiwei/user-satisfaction-simulation/README.md

 | Rating 4    |   4,151 |   1,494 |      669 |   1,490 |      59 |
 | Rating 5    |     421 |      50 |        6 |      34 |       4 |

+### Data preparation

+The USS dataset is based on five benchmark task-oriented dialogue datasets: JDDC, Schema Guided Dialogue (SGD), MultiWOZ 2.1, Recommendation Dialogues (ReDial), and Coached Conversational Preference Elicitation (CCPE).

+1. JDDC is a large-scale, real-world Chinese e-commerce conversation corpus with over 1 million multi-turn dialogues.
+We first classify the conversation into 11 types according to the type of transaction, e.g., delivery, return, invoice, etc. Then, we sample 300 dialogue sessions from each type, for a total of 3,300 conversations.
+The JDDC data set provides the action of each user utterances, including 234 categories.
+We compress them into 12 categories based on a manually defined classification method.
+2. SGD is a dataset consisting of over 20K annotated task-oriented conversations between a human and a virtual assistant spanning 16 domains.
+MultiWOZ 2.1 is a multi-domain dialogue dataset spanning 7 distinct domains and containing over 10K dialogues.
+We sample 1,000 conversations from the two datasets.
+We directly use the action annotation from the original datasets.
+The SGD has 12 actions, and MultiWOZ has 21 actions.
+3. ReDial is an annotated dataset consisting of over 10K conversations, where users recommend movies to each other.
+We sample 1,000 dialogues.
+Since the original dataset does not provide actions, we use the action annotation provided by IARD.
+4. CCPE is a dataset consisting of 502 dialogues with 12K annotated utterances between a user and an assistant discussing movie preferences.
+We sample 300 dialogues from the CCPE dataset and used the actions provided by the original dataset.

+### User satisfaction assessment

+We hired 40 annotators to annotate exchange-level and dialogue-level user satisfaction levels of each conversation with five levels (1–5).
+We first show a dialogue between user and system in text form to the annotators and ask the annotators to label the user satisfaction of each user sentence at the exchange-level.
+We require annotators to rate user satisfaction based on past conversations, so the satisfaction is assessed before the user’s sentence, not after writing the sentence.
+In this regard, we are different from previous annotation work

+The scale we asked annotators to follow was:

+- 1 = Very dissatisfied (the system fails to understand and fulfill user’s request);
+- 2 = Dissatisfied (understands the request but fails to satisfy it in any way);
+- 3 = Normal (understands users request and either partially satisfies the request or provides information on how the request can be fulfilled);
+- 4 = Satisfied (understands and satisfies the user request, but provides more information than what the user requested or takes extra turns before meeting the request); and
+- 5 = Very satisfied (understands and satisfies the user request completely and efficiently).

+Using a 5 point scale over a binary scale provides an option for the annotators to factor in their subjective interpretation of the extent of success or failure of a system’s response to satisfy a user’s request.
+In addition, we ask the annotators to rate the dialogue-level satisfaction to capture the overall satisfaction of a user’s interaction with the system.

+We divide the data into two groups based on language, JDDC (Chinese) and Others (English).
+In each group, we randomly assign data to annotators to ensure that the different types of conversations in the group are evaluated according to a consistent standard.
+For the JDDC group, we also ask annotators to give a textual explanation for the rating.

+###  Measures and disclaimers

+To guarantee annotation quality, we ask at least three annotators to repeatedly label the data.
+If there is a discrepancy among the three annotators (i.e., three annotators give three different ratings.), we ask a fourth annotator to recheck it.
+We removed the results of annotators that were inconsistent with others.
+Finally, expert ratings are highly correlated with a Fleiss Kappa score of 0.574.

+In all the provided instruction materials, we described the purpose of this data construction effort and pointed out that the data will only be used for research.
+We did not record any information about the annotators and warned the annotators not to divulge any of their private information.

 ## Baselines

 ![Performance for user satisfaction prediction.
 Bold face indicates the best result in terms of the corresponding metric.
 Underline indicates comparable results to the best one.](https://github.com/sunnweiwei/user-satisfaction-simulation/blob/master/imgs/satisfaction-prediction.png)